eoinok/vehicleGUIExample/README.md

 Calculating the annual tax on your Vehicle in Ireland is determined by the amount of carbon dioxide emissions your Vehicle emits.

-Google the rules for car tax in ireland to figure out how to calculate the annual tax based on the cars CO2 emissions.
+The rules for car tax in ireland to figure out how to calculate the annual tax based on the cars CO2 emissions are laid out here https://www.gov.ie/en/publication/41c9cc-motor-tax-rates/#motor-tax-rates-2021

 To simplify the exercise we will use a more straightforward version of the rule.